The College of New Jersey Logo

 Facilities

-The Biology Building was completed in 2000, and is part of the Science Complex, a quadrangle of buildings which house Math, Chemistry, Physics, and the office of the Dean of Science.
-Upgrades and renovations to the complex were made in 2017-2018.
+The Biology Building is part of the Science Complex, a quadrangle of buildings that house Math, Chemistry, Physics, and the office of the Dean of Science.
 Our research-based teaching and learning facilities rival those of much larger universities.
 The difference?
-Our modern labs and state-of-the art instrumentation are fully accessible to undergraduates, as teaching tools in research-intensive courses and as investigative tools in mentored research experiences.
+Our modern labs and state-of-the-art instrumentation are fully accessible to undergraduates as teaching tools in research-intensive courses and as investigative tools in mentored research experiences.

 Biology boasts 75,000 sq ft of space distributed over three floors and features large, state-of-the-art teaching labs.
 Each teaching lab serves six lab groups of four students.
-In the middle of the room, each lab group has a large work table, while around the perimeter of the room each group has a “mini-lab” at which the group can conduct experiments or computer exercises.
-Each mini-lab includes a computer that is linked both with the instructor’s computer at the front of the classroom and with the campus network.
-Each teaching lab has a complete multimedia teaching system and its own prep room.
+In the middle of the room, each lab group has a large work table, while around the perimeter of the room, each group has a “mini-lab” to conduct experiments or computer exercises.
+Each mini-lab includes equipment specific to supporting the goals of the course, such as computers, microscopes, molecular biology equipment, and more.
+Each teaching lab has a complete multimedia teaching system and its prep room.

-Each faculty member has an individual research lab able to accommodate up to seven independent study students.
-Throughout the building there are instrumentation labs.
-The molecular biology facilities include an instrumentation lab, a cold room, a wet darkroom for developing radiographs, and a dry darkroom for image analysis of gels and blots; instruments include thermocyclers, DNA sequencer, real time PCR, NanoDrop, and electroporator.
-The analytical instrumentation room houses twelve spectrophotometers and a plate reader.
-The microscopy center includes TEM, SEM, confocal and fluorescence research light microscopes, and two photographic darkrooms, image analysis and digital photographic production capabilities.
-Other instrumentation labs include a tissue culture facility, centralized dishwashing and autoclave, radio-isotope facility with gamma counter and scintillation counter, animal rooms, aquatic rooms, a complete greenhouse with computerized climate control, and three walk-in environmental chambers.
+Each faculty member has a research lab accommodating up to seven independent research students.
+Throughout the building, there are instrumentation labs.
+The molecular biology facilities include an instrumentation lab, a cold room, a wet darkroom for developing radiographs, and a dry darkroom for image analysis of gels and blots; and instruments to support molecular work, including thermocyclers, incubators, real-time PCR, NanoDrop, spectrophotometers, plate reader, and electroporator.
+The microscopy center includes a scanning electron microscope (SEM) with cryoarm, confocal and fluorescence research light microscopes, two photographic darkrooms, image analysis, and digital photographic production capabilities.
+Other instrumentation labs include centralized dishwashing and autoclaves, animal rooms, aquatic rooms, a complete greenhouse with computerized climate control, and three walk-in environmental chambers.

 The entire building is served by a centralized system that delivers deionized water to taps in each lab.
-There are networked computers in every room.
-Each classroom also is equipped with a multimedia teaching system.
+There are networked computers in every room, and each classroom is equipped with a multimedia teaching system.
 At the hub of each floor is a Student Commons to facilitate interaction among students and faculty.
-Each Commons area includes work tables, computer interfaces, and informal lounge seating; the second floor Commons also includes a group-study room and a computer lab.
+The first-floor Commons area includes work tables, computer interfaces, and informal lounge seating.
+Two first floor group study areas have floor to ceiling white boards, and one has two monitors with wireless connectivity.
+The second-floor group-study room has a wireless monitor.
+The second floor is also home to the Biology Collaboration Room with a monitor with a zoom camera, public computers, and moveable furniture that functions as group study space, lab meeting space, and more.

 Top